mendix/docs/content/developerportal/deploy/tencent-custom-domains.md

 title: "Custom Domains on Tencent"
 parent: "tencent-deploy"
 menu_order: 10
-description: "How to configure custom domains on the Tencent platform as well as generate, upload, and renew certificates in Mendix."
+description: "How to configure custom domains on the Tencent platform as well as generate, upload, and renew certificates for HTTPS connections."
 tags: ["Custom Domain","Tencent Cloud", "certificates"]
 ---

 ## 1 Introduction

-The Mendix Cloud supports adding custom domains such as `https://myapp.mycompany.com/` to your environments.
-As we only allow HTTPS connections, you have to provide a custom domain certificate (an SSL/TLS certificate).
+When running Mendix on Tencent, you can add custom domains such as `https://myapp.mycompany.com/` to your environments.
 This how-to walks you through the process.

 {{% alert type="info" %}}
 This option is provided for licensed apps.
 You cannot add custom domains to Free Apps.